top of page

 Located on the banks of the Tambopata River, in the official buffer zone of the Tambopata National Reserve.

-Closest Airport Puerto Maldonado, Madre de Dios.
+Puerto Maldonado, Madre de Dios.

 bottom of page